Neymar negotiations not over between PSG and Barcelona, claims father

 PSG sporting director Leonardo confirmed Neymar wanted to leave the club and was available for transfer if the right offer was made.

-But Barca and PSG were unable to come to an agreement, with LaLiga giant Real Madrid also reportedly seeing offers rejected.
+But Barca and PSG were unable to come to an agreement, with LaLiga giants Real Madrid also reportedly seeing offers rejected.

-Neymar, who has three years remaining on his PSG contract, has yet to play for the Ligue 1 champion this season.
+Neymar, who has three years remaining on his PSG contract, has yet to play for the Ligue 1 champions this term.

-PSG manager Thomas Tuchel said he would not select the 27 year-old until his future was resolved.
+PSG coach Thomas Tuchel said he would not select the 27-year-old until his future was resolved.

 Neymar Sr, though, has cast fresh doubt on his son's long-term future in the French capital.